ToxicAbsence/More-Info/Fake Wood Slabs.md

 - These slabs share the exact same texture as oak slabs.
 - Behave like stone slabs, and are thus fireproof.
 - These are the equivalent to Petrified Oak Slabs in Java Edition.
+- Do not work in crafting recipes that require wood slabs, such as the daylight detectors or lecterns.
+- Starting in 0.6.0 the crafting recipe for them was changed to give 6 slabs instead of 3.
 - 0.7.2 is the last version you can craft Fake Wood Slab and subsequently the last version it can be mined without the use of silk touch.
-- Do not work in crafting recipes that require wood slabs, such as the daylight detectors or lecterns.
-- starting in 0.6.0 the crafting recipe for them was changed to give 6 slabs instead of 3.
+- 0.12.1 is when silk touch was added using an enchantment table, so you won't be able to break the Fake Wood Slabs till then.
 - The double slab variant is obtainable from mining it in 1.8.0.8 or updating to 1.11.0.1 or through UBC.

 It's different names: